openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 Try a [demo of the Bible passage reference parser](http://www.openbible.info/labs/reference-parser/).

 This project is a Coffeescript implementation of a Bible-passage reference parser (e.g., seeing `John 3:16` and both understanding that it's a Bible reference and converting it into a form that computers can process).
-It parses Bible **B**ooks, **C**hapters, and **V**erses--thus the file names involving "BCV Parser."
+It parses Bible **B**ooks, **C**hapters, and **V**erses—thus the file names involving "BCV Parser."

 Its primary use is to interpret query strings for use in a Bible application.
 It can extract BCVs from text but may be too aggressive for some uses.
 (See "Caveats" below.)

-It should be fairly speedy: using Node.js 0.10.5, it parses 2,000 tweets per second on a single core of an EC2 High-CPU Medium instance.
+It should be fairly speedy, taking under a millisecond to parse short strings of around 100 bytes each.

-The code occupies about 84KB minified and 19KB gzipped.
+The code occupies about 133KB minified and 23KB gzipped.

 This project also provides extensively commented code and 460,000 real-world strings that you can use as a starting point to build your own BCV parser.